Engee documentation

 Yes

-# Critical Reynolds number — upper limit of Reynolds number for laminar flow
+# Critical Reynolds number — upper limit of the Reynolds number for laminar flow

 Details

-Upper Reynolds number limit for laminar flow through the valve.
+The upper limit of the Reynolds number for laminar flow through the valve.

 Default value